knxd/knxd/doc/inifile.rst

     Require network address translation.

     TODO: when would you need that?

+  * heartbeat-time (int; seconds)

+    Timer for periodically checking whether the server is still connected to us.

+    The default is 30.

+  * heartbeat-retries

+    Retry timer for coping with lost heartbeat packets.

+    The default is 3.
+If more consecutive heartbeat packets are unanswered, the interface will be considered failed.

 The following options are not recognized unless "nat" is set.